sldty/kitbag/README.md

 What can a page be, though?
 Each page contains a singular *Data*.
 This data may be something like a markdown document, or a text file.
 It can also be something more complex, like an image, a video, a chatroom, and so on.
 Further down the road, we plan to use some web-assembly and multi-format magic to allow pages to be arbitrary applications.

 ### Datastore
 All this information is kept in a *Datastore*.
-A datastore, or as we like to call it, *kitbag*, keeps track of two things:
+A datastore, or as we like to call it, a *kitbag*, keeps track of two things:

 1. A content-addressed store of *Data*.
 2. The histories of ever-changing *Content* (like Agents, Namespaces, and Pages).